anton-k/mig/README.md

 The trick is to derive `HasServer` on newtype wrapper and use method `renderServer` to convert to `IO`-based server.

 PS: this is an open question.
-Is it possible to create function:
+Is it possible to create a function:

 ```haskell
 hoistServer :: (Monad m, Monad n) => (forall a . m a -> n a) -> Server m -> Server n